krydos/blog/_posts/2018-04-10-json-to-csv-with-bash.md

 ```
 <br/>

-What do we need is traspose the output. [csvtool](https://github.com/Chris00/ocaml-csv) is great package that allow us to do it.
+What do we need is transpose the output. [csvtool](https://github.com/Chris00/ocaml-csv) is great package that allow us to do it.
-We can pipe our csv to `<csv> | csvtool traspose -` and get result we need.
+We can pipe our csv to `<csv> | csvtool transpose -` and get result we need.

 And final command: